afaryy/terraform-aws/README.md

 # Overview

 * [Terraform](https://www.terraform.io/) is an Infrastructure as Code tool to provision and manage any cloud, infrastructure, or service.
-* These files are about my practices to provision, manage and automate multiple [AWS services](https://aws.amazon.com/) through [Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) scripts.
+* These files are about my practices to provision, manage and automate multiple [AWS services](https://aws.amazon.com/) through [Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) , Bash, [Python](https://www.python.org/downloads/) scripts.